-The AD9627 architecture consists of a dual front-end sampleand-hold amplifier (SHA), followed by a pipelined, switched capacitor ADC.
-The quantized outputs from each stage are combined into a final 12-bit result in the digital correction logic.
-The pipelined architecture permits the first stage to operate on a new input sample and the remaining stages to operate on the preceding samples.
+The AD9640 architecture consists of a dual front-end sampleand-hold amplifier (SHA), followed by a pipelined, switched capacitor ADC.
+The quantized outputs from each stage are combined into a final 14-bit result in the digital correction logic.
+The pipelined architecture permits the first stage to operate on a new input sample, and the remaining stages operate on preceding samples.
 Sampling occurs on the rising edge of the clock.